driusan/dewm/src/Initialize.md

 }
 ```

 How do we know what key we want?
-It turns out that they're defined in
+X keys are defined in `/usr/include/X11/keysymdef.h`,
-`/usr/include/X11/keysymdef.h`, but it would be best if we could avoid using
+but it would be best if we could avoid using CGO to include it.
+We'll just have
-CGO to include it.
-We'll just have to only define the ones we care about for
+to only define the ones we care about for now.
+Let's put them in a different
-now.
-Let's put them in a different `keysym.go` file.
-In fact, let's put them
+`keysym.go` file.
+In fact, let's put them in a `keysym` package so that we can
-in a `keysym` package so that we can use them elsewhere if need be.
+use them elsewhere if need be.

 ### keysym/keysym.go
 ```go